robotys/rain/post/welcome-to-rain.md

 We have two routes to install Rain.
 First, the easiest and preferred method: via Composer.
 Last is via plain download and extract to your directory.

 Composer method:
-1. cd to your webserver root
+1. cd to your web root.
+Create new one if necessary.
-2. decide your blog directory name.
-Lets say `meblogging.local`, because just for local development.
-3. Create composer project: `composer create-project robotys/rain blogDirName`
+2. Initite git: `git init`
+3. Add robotys/rain as remote rain: `git remote add rain git@github.com:robotys/rain.git`
+4. Pull latest code: `git pull rain master`
+5. Open your directory in browser.

 Done!